 What is the Skills for Health’ UK ‘Core Skills Training Framework’ (CSTF)?

-This online conflict resolution course was developed in line with the CSTF learning outcomes.
+This online lone worker in health and care – level 1 course was developed in line with the CSTF learning outcomes.

 Why choose our accredited e-learning courses?